 What is VoIP, and What Does it Mean for Your Business?

 It’s hard enough to run a business while balancing small day to day tasks, managing employees, and maintaining organization.
 When adding remote employees into the mix, it’s easy to lose track of the work that is being done for your company.
 While office technology does exist to simplify many of these tasks, if your business isn’t using the right tools, the benefits of technology will not produce the greatest payoff possible.
-VoIP is one of these technologies.
+Virtual phone service or VoIP is one of these technologies.

 What is VoIP?